sergey-rubtsov/diff/README.md

 Run application.

-Make POST request
+Make POST request:

 **http://localhost:8083/v1/diff/42/left** with body 0123A56789A
 it should return status code 200

-And POST request
+And POST request:

 **http://localhost:8083/v1/diff/42/right** with body 0123456789A
 it should return status code 200 too

-The GET request
+The GET request:

 **http://localhost:8083/v1/diff/42** will return: